Security Deposit Return Timelines

 When you rent a house or apartment, you'll most likely be asked for a security deposit, along with your first month's (and perhaps also last month's) rent before you move in.

 The deposit is the landlord's way of making sure that they have money to cover the cost of damages to the rental unit, cleaning, and/or unpaid rent.
 Note, however, that the landlord can't charge you for normal wear and tear of the rental property.

-That's a lot of money to pay at once, but keep in mind that you will most likely get back all or most of the amount of the security deposit you put in at the end of the lease term.
-States recognize the need for renters to get that deposit back as soon as possible when they move out since they likely will have to pay another deposit for their next rental.
+That's a lot of money to pay at once, but keep in mind that you will most likely get back all or most of the amount of the security deposit at the end of the lease term.
+States recognize the need for renters to get their deposit back as soon as possible when they move out and have to pay another deposit for their next rental.

 Your security deposit return and deposit amounts are governed by state laws.
 These laws outline how long your landlord has to return your security deposit (along with other deposit-related provisions).

 How Much Time Does a Landlord Have to Return the Security Deposit After the Tenant Moves?

 Here are some guidelines on how long a landlord has to return a tenant's security deposit.
 Always check your state's laws, because many time-periods have exceptions to these general rules:

 14 days: Alaska, Arizona, Hawaii, Nebraska, South Dakota, Vermont, Washington.